LEEYJ1021/Beyond-Accuracy-sLLM-NPU-Benchmark/README.md

 - The `models_config` dictionary in the script defines the nine models evaluated in the paper.
 Add or remove entries to adjust the model set.
 - Compiled binaries are saved to `compiled_models/<model_name>/` by default.
-- The script includes automatic Out-Of-Memory (OOM) handling: if compilation fails, `max_seq_len` is incrementally reduced and compilation is retried.
-This mirrors the adaptive compilation strategy used in the paper.
+- The script includes automatic Out-Of-Memory (OOM) handling: if compilation fails, `max_seq_len` is incrementally reduced and compilation is retried, mirroring the adaptive compilation strategy used in the paper.
-- All models are compiled using `RBLNAutoModelForCausalLM` from `optimum-rebellions`, following manufacturer-recommended optimization practices.
+- All models are compiled using `RBLNAutoModelForCausalLM` from `optimum-rebellions` following manufacturer-recommended optimization practices.

 ### Step 2: Run Inference Benchmarks